Heavy holographic correlators in defect conformal field theories: Acknowledgements

 \section{Acknowledgements}

-We thank Hanse Kim for collaboration during the early stages of this work and Gordon Rogelberg for discussions.
+We thank Hanse Kim for collaboration during the early stages of this work, Adolfo Holguin, Charlotte Kristjansen and Gordon Rogelberg for discussions.
 C.P.\ thanks APCTP for hospitality during a visit where part of this work was done.
-C.P.\ was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (No.\ NRF-2019R1A2C1006639).
+C.P.\ was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No.\ RS-2026-25473667).
 G.L.\ was supported by the Research Start-up Fund of the Shanghai Institute for Mathematics and Interdisciplinary Sciences (SIMIS) and the National Development Research and Innovation Office (NKFIH) research grant K134946.
 The work of G.L.\ was also supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No.\ 2023R1A2C1006975), as well as by an appointment to the JRG Program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government.
 G.L.\ thanks the participants of the joint program [APCTP-2025-J01] held at APCTP (Pohang, South Korea) for fruitful discussions.